greeny277/inductive_logic_programming/doc/notizen.md

 properties of the corresponding properties.

-The ILP approach doesn't try to predict the activity of the unknown molecule only by its properties.
+The ILP approach doesn't try to predict the activity of the unknown molecule only by its properties [see @dzeroski1994inductive pp. 247-252].
 Instead it exists the following background knowledge:

 1. The relation $struc(Drug, R_n, \ldots, R_1)$ states a drug an its substitutions at each position.